Amid U.S. shutdown, probe of Tennessee deadly bus crash left to state

 Miller said investigators believe a left front tire on the bus either blew out or malfunctioned and the bus veered through the median, cutting through a cable guard rail and crossing into oncoming westbound traffic.

-The crash occurred Wednesday afternoon near Dandridge, Tennessee, about 30 miles east of Knoxville and near the border with North Carolina.
+The crash occurred Wednesday afternoon near Dandridge, Tennessee, about 30 miles (50 km) east of Knoxville and near the border with North Carolina.

 The bus overturned and the tractor-trailer burst into flames, Miller said.
 Six people on the bus were killed, as were one of three people in the SUV and the tractor-trailer driver.